bonassifabio/elegant_breeze/README.md

 Install step
 ==============
 1. Download a copy of the current master tree.
+(Or download a version tag from Releases page)

 2. Unpack it.
 For conviniente, i will call the directory in which you unpack it $DIR. (e.g. $DIR=~/Desktop/ElegantBreeze